A Bit About Santa Barbara

 Finding the Best Hotel for You in Santa Barbara

 Find your Santa Barbara lodging like a pro.
-Use the same process we use to choose our recommended hotels.
 However, you'll need to know a few things about Palm Springs hotels first:

 Santa Barbara has a few big chain hotels, boutique lodging and smaller local chains which are mostly what you'll find if you consult the typical hotel reservation websites.
 To find them, I use the online reviews and price comparisons at Tripadvisor.